Pope Innocent XI: Early life

 The Odescalchi, a family of minor nobility, were determined entrepreneurs.
 In 1619, Benedetto's brother founded in Genoa with his three uncles a bank which quickly grew into a successful money-lending business.
 After completing his studies in grammar and letters, the 15-year-old Benedetto moved to Genoa to take part in the family business as an apprentice.
 Lucrative economic transactions were established with clients in the major Italian and European cities, such as Nuremberg, Milan, Kraków, and Rome.

-In 1626 Benedetto's father died, and he began schooling in the humanities taught by the Jesuits at his local college, before transferring to Genoa.
-In 1630 he narrowly survived an outbreak of plague, which killed his mother.
+In 1626, Benedetto's father died, and he began schooling in the humanities taught by the Jesuits at his local college, before transferring to Genoa.
+In 1630, he narrowly survived an outbreak of plague, which killed his mother.

 Some time between 1632 and 1636, Benedetto decided to move to Rome and then Naples in order to study civil law.
-This led to his securing the offices of protonotary apostolic, president of the apostolic chamber, commissary of the Marco di Roma, and governor of Macerata; on 6 March 1645, Pope Innocent X (1644–55) made him Cardinal-Deacon with the deaconry of Santi Cosma e Damiano.
+This led to his securing the offices of protonotary apostolic, president of the Apostolic Camera, commissary of the Marco di Roma, and governor of Macerata; on 6 March 1645, Pope Innocent X (1644–55) made him Cardinal-Deacon with the deaconry of Santi Cosma e Damiano.
 He subsequently became legate to Ferrara.
 When he was sent to Ferrara in order to assist the people stricken with a severe famine, the Pope introduced him to the people of Ferrara as the "father of the poor".